ewowi/ESP32-LedsDriver/README.md

 This has a number of advantages:

+* Replacing #define variables where possible into class variables so they become **runtime configurable** instead of a new compilation for each config (e.g. num strips, num leds per strip, color order, pins, dmaBuffer etc etc)
+* Have a **unified interface** for all of these libraries so it is easy to switch driver and #ifdef with different ESP32's:
+* Sharing code used in all libraries (which were in above repos sometimes slightly different) -> **easier maintenance**.
-* Splitting .h into .h and .cpp libraries allowing for faster compile and no duplicate definition errors.
+* Splitting .h into .h and .cpp libraries allowing for **faster compile and no duplicate definition errors**.
 It also makes things easier to read.
-* Replacing #define variables where possible into class variables so they become runtime configurable (e.g. num strips, num leds per strip, color order, pins, dmaBuffer etc etc)
-* Sharing code used in all libraries (which were in above repos sometimes slightly different) -> easier maintenance.
-* Allow for new drivers e.g. physical and virtual for ESP32-P4 without creating too many repo's
+* Allow for **new drivers e.g. physical and virtual for ESP32-P4** without creating too many repo's
-* Currently this repo is not depending on FastLED, e.g. no CRGB struct or leds array, just uint8_t.
+* Currently this repo is **not depending on FastLED**, e.g. no CRGB struct or leds array, just uint8_t.
 Not sure if this is an advantage but it sounds okay-ish
-* Have a unified interface for all of these libraries so it is easy to switch driver and #ifdef with different ESP32's:

 Definition: